USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 setenv STATES_FILE state_boundaries.nc #> horizontal grid-dependent surf zone file
 ```

-The Run Script also includes a number of variable used for specifying information at the stream level.
+The Run Script also includes a number of variables used for specifying information at the stream level.
 ```
 #> Gridded Emissions Files
 setenv N_EMIS_GR 1